 The easiest way to know if your company is ready for a CFO is your company’s growth.
-If your company is generating revenues of over $6M or have over 60 employees, it’s probably time to hire a part-time CFO.
-Mid-sized companies will almost always have a full-time CFO on staff, but a full-time in-house CFO is usually not needed until the mid- to upper stages of small business growth.
+If your company is generating annual revenues of over $4-5M or have over 30-40 employees, your company most likely needs a part-time CFO.
+You should not require the services of a full-time, in-house CFO until your revenues are above $25-40M and your number of employees is over 150+.

 1 – You don’t have easy answers to your questions

 How easy is it for you to make financial or strategic decisions?
 Most major business decisions require detailed financial knowledge.
 If your current accountant or financial team is unable to give you the detailed information you need to make important or strategic decisions, it may be time to hire a part-time CFO.
 A CFO’s primary goal is to make sure your company can engage in a higher level of strategy for sustainable growth.
 Strategy first and foremost requires access to the answers you need to make educated decisions.